marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 mean I should re-check my previous assumptions and switch a particular technology for something better (or just pick the boring tech that has always been there to begin with).

+I have no plans to go more basic and further switch to `sh` at this stage, but I will be looking at `dash` next to get the sweet performance enhancements and something that is more POSIX compliant than bash.